bioinfo-YCU/ConnectomeDB/README.md

 git clone https://github.com/bioinfo-YCU/ConnectomeDB.git
 cd ConnectomeDB
 ```
-Here’s a template for a README.md that provides instructions for pulling the repository, setting up a conda environment, and requesting a "data" directory from Sakura (if collaborators need it):

 ## Setting Up the Conda Environment
 The project requires specific dependencies, which can be installed using the requirements.txt file.
 Follow the steps below: